TheHive-Project/TheHiveDocs/TheHive4/User/Profiles-permissions.md

 (1) Organisations, configuration, profiles and tags are global objects.
 The related permissions are effective only on *“admin”* organisation.
 (2) Actions, analysis and template is available only if Cortex connector is enabled

+---

+**Note**

-Read information doesn’t require specific permission.
-By default, users in an organisation can see all data shared with that organisation (cf. shares, discussed in [Manage Organisations and Users](Manage-orgs-users.md)).
+**Read** information doesn’t require specific permission.
+By default, users in an organisation can see all data shared with that organisation (cf. shares, discussed in [Organisations,Users and sharing](Organisations-users-sharing.md)).

+---